kxz167/csds373-l4-ros_bags/README.md

 ### Loading the bags:

-As all bag files have been ommitted from the github repository, they need to be downloaded and placed into the `bags` directory following the package structure and naming listed above.
-They can be found at:
+As all bag files have been ommitted from the github repository and package, they need to be downloaded and located on the client machines:

 ```
 https://drive.google.com/drive/u/1/folders/1ptmPrQc8g12GmbfNCklQ2fOF5rFum46-